axoflow/axosyslog-core-docs/content/docs/chapter-sources/source-pacct/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-Starting with version {{% conditional-text include-if="pe" %}}4 F1{{% /conditional-text %}}{{% conditional-text include-if="ose" %}}3.2{{% /conditional-text %}}, {{% param "product.abbrev" %}} can collect process accounting logs on Linux systems.Process accounting is the method of recording and summarizing commands executed on Linux, for example, the commands being run, the user who executed the command, CPU time used by the process, exit code, and so on.
+Starting with version 3.2, {{% param "product.abbrev" %}} can collect process accounting logs on Linux systems.Process accounting is the method of recording and summarizing commands executed on Linux, for example, the commands being run, the user who executed the command, CPU time used by the process, exit code, and so on.
 When process accounting (also called pacct) is enabled on a system, the kernel writes accounting records to the `/var/log/account/pacct` file (might vary between different Linux distributions).

 To use the `pacct()` driver, the following conditions must be met: